codemirror/website/site/docs/guide/index.md

 Extensions can define [base themes](##view.EditorView^baseTheme) to provide default styles for the elements they create.
-Base themes can use `&light` (default) and `&dark` (enabled when there's a dark theme active) placholders, so that even when they aren't overridden by a theme, they don't look too out of place.
+Base themes can use `&light` (default) and `&dark` (enabled when there's a dark theme active) placeholders, so that even when they aren't overridden by a theme, they don't look too out of place.

 ```javascript